nitsanavni/katas/gilded-rose-with-typist/prompt.md

 @./gilded_rose.py

 just do this:
-in update_brie:
+in update_item:
-get rid of all conditions on name, keeping only true branches everything else stay the same
+get rid of all conditions on name brie, keeping only true branches everything else stay the same